Movie Quotes...

 You just listen to the ol' Pork Chop Express an' take his advice on a dark and stormy night when some wild-eyed eight-foot tall maniac grabs your neck an' taps the back of your favorite head up against a barroom wall.

-An' he looks you crooked in the eye an' he asks if you've paid your dues.
+And he looks you crooked in the eye and; he asks if you've paid your dues.

 Jack Burton (Kurt Russell)